Date of Death Valuations

 Estate tax liability.
 Disposition of assets under a will or in probate.
-Death of a trustee.
-There are many situations -- none of them lacking stress and complexity -- where you might need an appraisal of real or personal property that states an opinion of what the property was worth on a date some time ago, rather than when the appraisal is ordered.
+There are many situations -- none of them lacking stress and complexity -- where you might need an appraisal of property that states an opinion of what the property was worth on a date some time ago, rather than when the appraisal is ordered.
 For estate tax purposes or disposition of the assets of a decedent, a "date of death" valuation is often required.
 (Sometimes, the executor of the estate may choose to have the date be six months after the date of death -- but the same principles apply.)

-Attorneys, accountants, executors and others rely on Robert Ensminger Appraisers & Ensminger Auctioneers for "date of death" valuations because such appraisals require special expertise and training.
+Attorneys, accountants, executors, and other professionals rely on a la mode, inc. for "date of death" valuations because such appraisals require special expertise and training.
 They require a firm that's been in the area for some time and can effectively research comparable contemporaneous sales.

-Real property isn't like publicly traded stock or other items which don't fluctuate in value very much or for which historical public data is available.
+Real property isn't like publicly traded stock or other items, which don't fluctuate in value very much or for which historical public data is available.
 You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report and work product taxing authorities and courts need and expect.
-Our personal property appraisals are held to USPSP standards, too.
-No need to shop for two appraisers when one can do the work of both.

-Please browse our website to learn more about our qualifications, expertise and services offered.
+Browse our website to learn more about our qualifications, expertise, and services offered!

 We are estate experts in South Central Pennsylvania.
 Real Estate Appraisals.
 Personal Property Appraisals.
 Estate Liquidations.
 Let us know how we can help you!